Atishay Ltd Directors Report.

 Code of Conduct for the members of the Board;

-The provision of sec.
-149(8) of Companies Act, 2013 states that formal annual evaluation needs to be made by the Board of its own performance and that of its committees and individual directors.
+The provision of Sec.
+149(8) of Companies Act, 2013 states that formal annual evaluation needs to be made by the Board of its own performance and that of its committees and Individual Directors.
 Further Schedule IV of the Companies Act, 2013 states that the performance evaluation of independent directors shall be done by the entire Board of Directors, excluding the director being evaluated.
-The Nomination and Remuneration Committee of the Company has laid down the criteria for performance evaluation of the Board, its Committees and individual directors including Independent Directors.
+The Nomination and Remuneration Committee of the Company has laid down the criteria for performance evaluation of the Board, its Committees and Individual Directors including Independent Directors.
 The evaluation of all the directors and the Board as a whole was conducted based on the criteria and framework adopted by the Board.
-The evaluation process has been explained in the Corporate Governance Report section in this Annual Report.
 Recommendations and suggested areas of improvement for the Board, its various committees and the individual Directors were considered by the Board.
 The Board approved the evaluation results as collated by the nomination and remuneration committee.

 b) Independent Directors